alissonsol/Archive/docs/hacks.md

 This is an unexpected Azure behavior, confirmed by this post: [How to make Azure not delete Public IP when deleting service / ingress-controller?](https://www.javaer101.com/en/article/75709569.html).
 Following the workaround also has its side-effects.
 Makes is better to `clear`, and then rebuild everything (`resources`, `components`, and `workloads`).

+## Invoke-Expression: Cannot bind argument to parameter 'Command' because it is an empty string.

+Usually due to an executed `shell` expression that doesn't return anything.
+Add `$true` to the end of the expression.

+## Debug service

+Edit until it works using `kubectl edit svc [service-name] -n [namespace-name]`.
+The same is valid for other kinds of artifacts (configMaps, pods, etc.).
+Then try to create the sequence of `kubectl patch` statements to guarantee the artifact will get to the right state.

 Back to main [readme](../README.md)